Alex Araujo, Fund manager

 This is a marketing communication.
-Please refer to the prospectus and the Key Investor Information Document before making any final investment decision.
+Please refer to the prospectus and to the key information document (KID) before making any final investment decisions.

 The value and income from the fund's assets will go down as well as up.
 This will cause the value of your investment to fall as well as rise.
 There is no guarantee that the fund will achieve its objective and you may get back less than you originally invested.